TaleWorlds/Documentations/README.md

 ## Contributing

-We accept a lot of different contributions including, but not limit to :beetle: Issues, :hammer_and_wrench: Pull Request, :question: Support, :earth_asia: Localization.
+We accept a lot of different contributions including, but not limit to :beetle: Issues, :hammer_and_wrench: Pull Request, :question: Support, :earth_asia: Localization. \

+To contribute:
+- Create a personal fork of the project on Github.
+- Clone the fork on your local machine.
+- Add or change the documentation as needed.
+- Commit your changes and Push your branch to your fork on Github.
+- From your fork open a pull request.

 ### Localization
 Localization contributions are welcomed.